4. Skip to content

 """

-Draws a sample from the distribution using reparameterization.
+Draw a sample from the Gaussian distribution.

 Returns: